The $500,000 Paper Loss: How the 'Big Beautiful Bill' Supercharged Cost Segregation

 Not everyone.
 Here's the honest answer.

-Real estate professional status changes the math too.
+The multiplier — Real Estate Professional Status.
 If you or your spouse qualifies as a real estate professional under IRS rules — 750+ hours and more than half your working time in real estate — those paper losses offset your W-2 income.
 Not just your rental income.
 All of it.
 A $173,000 paper loss from cost segregation can wipe out capital gains tax on your day job income.
 That's where cost seg goes from a nice-to-have to a portfolio-level strategy.

-One more thing.
-Cost segregation works retroactively.
+One more thing: cost segregation works retroactively.
 If you bought a property three years ago and never did a cost-seg study, you can do one now and take a catch-up deduction in the current year.
-It's called a "change in accounting method" — IRS Form 3115.
+It's called a change in accounting method — IRS Form 3115.
 No amended returns.
 No penalties.
-Just file the 3115, take the cumulative catch-up deduction, and move on.
-Your CPA handles the paperwork.
+File the 3115, take the cumulative catch-up deduction, and move on.

 Next episode: the cost segregation playbook.
-We'll walk through how to hire the right firm, what the study actually looks like, and the number-one trap that catches investors off guard — 1031 exchange recapture.
+How to hire the right firm, what the study actually looks like, and the number-one trap that catches investors off guard — depreciation recapture when you sell.
 That's the part nobody talks about until the tax bill arrives.
-Don't miss it.

 Was this helpful?